 Patricio Salazar – Post Doctoral Research Associate, NERC funded project “Understanding temperature adaptation in tropical insects”

 Juan Enciso – Predicting genomic effects on structural colour (Leverhulme CABM, co-supervised by Andrew Parnell, Physics and Astronomy and Camilo Salazar, Universidad del Rosario)

-Dirleane Ottonelli Rossato, PhD student at Universidade Federal do Rio Grande do Sul, Brazil – Do agricultural practices affect butterfly dispersal and genetic diversity?
+Dirleane Ottonelli Rossato, visitor from Universidade Federal do Rio Grande do Sul, Brazil, Do agricultural practices affect butterfly dispersal and genetic diversity?

 Anna Puttick – MBiolSci 2017, Sexual dimorphism in structural and pigmentary colour in the co-mimetic butterflies Heliconius erato and Heliconius melpomene.